 - Build and maintain relationships with local policymakers, union leaders, key stakeholders, interest groups, and elected officials

-- Establish E4E-Los Angeles as a source for the opinions and perspectives of progressive educators on issues that impact Minnesota’s classrooms
+- Establish E4E-Los Angeles as a source for the opinions and perspectives of progressive educators on issues that impact California’s classrooms

 Serve on E4E’s Senior Leadership Team

 - Participate in Senior Leadership Team (SLT) calls, retreats, and Executive Director (ED) Cohort meetings, requiring quarterly travel

 - Share input on key decisions that impact the entire organization and proactively develop potential solutions to the concerns identified for the betterment of our work, our culture, our staff and our whole organization

 - Act as a two-way communicator between the local team and the Senior Leadership Team and vice versa, elevating issues and communicating important information